China set to send first crew to new space station Thursday - WTMJ

 Associated Press

 The astronauts will be traveling in the Shenzhou-12 spaceship launched by a Long March-2F Y12 rocket set to blast off at 9:22 a.m.
-(0122 GMT).
+(0122 GMT) from the Jiuquan launch center in northwestern China.

-They will spend three months living on the orbiting Tianhe, or Heavenly Harmony, station, conducting spacewalks, maintenance work and science experiments.
-The first Tianhe crew are men but women will be part of future crews, officials have said.
+While the first Tianhe crew are men, women will be part of future crews, officials have said.

-The mission is the third of 11 planned through next year to add sections to the station and send up crews and supplies.
-The main living section of the station was launched in April and the other two modules are due to be launched next year.

 Beijing doesn’t participate in the International Space Station, largely due to U.S. concerns over the Chinese program’s secrecy and its military connections.
-Despite that, foreign science missions and possibly foreign astronauts are expected to visit the Chinese station in future.
+Despite that, foreign science missions and possibly foreign astronauts are expected to visit the Chinese station in future, China Manned Space Agency Assistant Director Ji Qiming told reporters at Jiuquan.

 “Outer space is the common wealth of people all over the world, and exploring the universe is the shared cause of all mankind,” Ji said.